⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 Countries

-Follow us on our journey and join our team.
-Together, we can achieve the impossible when we believe in the power of ʻāina and community.
+Follow our journey and join our team.
+Together, we can achieve what once felt impossible by believing in the power of ʻāina and community.

 Love volunteering days with ʻĀina Hoʻōla Initiative!
 Itʻs a chance to work hard, learn, get gross, see our native and endemic water fowl, work with great folks, and get some quality time with ʻāina.
 Never hurt we get to cool off at Kealoha with the honu.